 Almost daily, our news reports are marred by statistics about gender-based violence, such as one in three women are assaulted, physically or sexually.
 According to the World Health Organisation (WHO), South Africa has one of the highest rates of violence inflicted on women and girls in the world.

-A baseline study with 2 600 men, conducted in Diepsloot by the University of the Witwatersrand’s school of public health as part of the Sonke Change Trial, revealed alarming levels of violence. had either raped or beaten a woman in the preceding 12 months.
+A baseline study with 2 600 men, conducted in Diepsloot by the University of the Witwatersrand’s school of public health as part of the Sonke Change Trial, revealed alarming levels of violence.
+Fifty-six percent of the men interviewed reported they had either raped or beaten a woman in the preceding 12 months.
 Of those, 60% also violently assaulted women many times during that period.

 This has a devastating effect on the emotional, physical and mental health of people and on the economy and health systems.
 A KPMG study estimated that gender-based violence cost the economy a minimum of between R28.4-billion and R42.4-billion, or 0.9% and 1.3% of gross domestic product, in the year 2012-2013.
 An estimated 1.75-million people annually seek healthcare for injuries resulting from physical and sexual violence.